talesh/www-project-top-10-for-large-language-model-applications/markdown-to-pdf/README.md

 ### Options

-- **Keep Markdown** If you add the ``--keep-markdown`` flag at the end, the script will not delete the temporary markdown file generated from all the cocatenated ones. eg:
+- **Keep Markdown** If you add the ``--keep-markdown`` flag at the end, the script will not delete the temporary markdown file generated from all the cocatenated ones.
+Please note that the temporary file is located in ``./generated/tmp``. eg:
 	```shell
 	./markdown_to_pdf.sh --language pt --keep-markdown
 	```